SA-MP-Files/LuxAdmin/README.md

 + Anti WeaponsHack (Easy to configure forbidden weapons in File)
 + Create Teleport System (Easy Create/Delete/Use new teleports InGame)
 + Lock/Unlock Server (With Dialog)
-+ Many Dialogs (Vehicles,Teleports,Weapons,Server Time & Weather, and more...)
++ Many Dialogs (Vehicles, Teleports, Weapons, Server Time & Weather, and more...)
 + Anti Forbidden Names, Words and Clan (Easy to Configure in File)
 + InGame RCON Console (With Dialog)
 + Easy to configure more important options (In File and InScript).